curioustale-app/android/README.md

-# android
+## CuriousTale Android

-curious tale android app
+Android app for curious tale platform

+### Features

+- to be done